 - 2.7.1 Termination of mining and milling/processing activities is defined as the permanent cessation of those activities.
 Updated reclamation and monitoring plans must be submitted for approval within 90 days after initiating termination of mining and milling/processing.
 The updated plans must address current conditions at the facility.
-Updates and changes to those plans must be approved in writing by the Department. - 2.7.2 Termination of mining and milling at the site must be implemented and completed according to the conditions of this permit and with the reclamation and closure plan approved by the Department and incorporated by reference into this permit. - 2.7.3 Closure of the waste disposal facilities will be complete when the following criteria are met: - 2.7.3.1 Department-approved covers are installed on the 1350 portal area, 920 portal area including the mill site, Sites C, D, and E, Site 23, TDF, and drainage channels are constructed and stable; - 2.7.3.2 A stable vegetative cover is established on the waste rock, re-contoured areas, and other infrastructure or other facilities as prescribed in reclamation and closure plan approved by the Department and incorporated by reference into this permit; and - 2.7.3.3 The Department determines that active water treatment is no longer required for any water discharged from the facility. - 2.7.4 Closure must be achieved before terminating any care and maintenance activities required by section 2.6.6 and the approved suspension plan if a period of suspended operations immediately preceded termination of mining and milling. - 2.7.5 The permittee shall maintain the facility correcting any erosion or settlement of the TDF, waste rock disposal sites, and drainage channels that may impair water quality or otherwise threaten the environment, up until the time that this permit, or any successor permit, is transferred to another entity or terminated by the Department. - 2.7.6 Disposal of demolition debris onsite may be approved during closure activities according to a plan approved by the Department. - 2.7.7 Post-closure monitoring of ground and surface water quality and visual monitoring for settlement, seeps, and erosion is required in years 1, 2, 5, 10, 15, 20, and 30 after satisfying the criteria in section 2.7.3.
-Post-closure monitoring shall be performed according the reclamation and closure plan approved by the Department.
+Updates and changes to those plans must be approved in writing by the Department. - 2.7.2 Termination of mining and milling at the site must be implemented and completed according to the conditions of this permit and with the reclamation and closure plan approved by the Department and incorporated by reference into this permit. - 2.7.3 Closure of the waste disposal facilities will be complete when the following criteria are met: - 2.7.3.1 Reclamation is complete at the 1350 portal area, 920 portal area including the mill site, Sites C, D, and E, Site 23, TDF as described in the reclamation and closure plan approved by the Department and incorporated by reference into this permit and drainage channels are constructed and stable; - 2.7.3.2 A stable vegetative cover is established on the waste rock, re-contoured areas, and other infrastructure or other facilities as prescribed in the reclamation and closure plan approved by the Department and incorporated by reference into this permit; and - 2.7.3.3 The Department determines that active water treatment is no longer required for any water discharged from the facility. - 2.7.4 Closure must be achieved before terminating any care and maintenance activities required by section 2.6.6 and the approved suspension plan if a period of suspended operations immediately preceded termination of mining and milling. - 2.7.5 The permittee shall maintain the facility correcting any erosion or settlement of the TDF, waste rock disposal sites, and drainage channels that may impair water quality or otherwise threaten the environment, up until the time that this permit, or any successor permit, is transferred to another entity or terminated by the Department. - 2.7.6 Disposal of demolition debris onsite may be approved during closure activities according to a plan approved by the Department.

+2.7.7 Post-closure monitoring of ground and surface water quality and visual monitoring for settlement, seeps, and erosion is required in years 1, 2, 5, 10, 15, 20, and 30 after satisfying the criteria in section 2.7.3.
+Post-closure monitoring shall be performed according to the reclamation and closure plan approved by the Department.
 This schedule and the parameters monitored may be modified by the Department based on the monitoring results received.